Fighting for Motorcycle Injury Victims in Charleston, South Carolina

 The main reason that motorcyclists often suffer more serious injuries in a crash is obvious– a motorcyclist has no protective surfaces between them and the ground.
 While a passenger in a car is generally protected by the outer shell of the vehicle, restrained by a seatbelt, and protected by airbags, the motorcyclist has no protection.

-A biker in an accident may fly off of the motorcycle and land hard on the asphalt, be hit directly by a car, be dragged on the ground, or collide with an object.
-The motorcyclist will have nothing to protect them, except possibly a helmet. this is why motorcyclists commonly suffer injuries such as:
+A biker in an accident may fly off the motorcycle and land hard on the asphalt, be hit directly by a car, be dragged on the ground, or collide with an object.
+The motorcyclist will have nothing to protect them, except possibly a helmet.
+This is why motorcyclists commonly suffer injuries such as:

 - Traumatic brain injuries